Application for Seed Crop Certification

 Continuing in 2016, the Canadian Food Inspection Agency (CFIA) is requiring all crops produced according to CSGA Circular 6 Sections 2 & 3 to be inspected by Licensed Seed Crop Inspectors (LSCI) working for Authorized Seed Crop Inspection Services (ASCIS).
 Inspections of cereal, flax, pulse, and soybean plots produced according to Section 12 and inspections of any other crop types can be completed through an ASCIS if they employ a qualified LSCI or by the regional CFIA office.

 It is the grower’s responsibility to arrange for the inspection of their seed crop by an ASCIS or by the CFIA.
 The Application for Seed Crop Certification must indicate the service provider that will be conducting the inspection and so the grower must contract a service provider prior to submitting an Application or the application may be designated as ‘incomplete’.
-To find a service provider operating in your region in 2016, please use our online inspection service search tool.
+To find a service provider operating in your region, please use our online inspection service search tool.

 Seed Growers must complete an Application for Seed Crop Certification for each field or plot requiring an inspection.
 The Application for Membership in CSGA is a separate application and must be completed by the grower(s) who are applying for seed crop certification and contain the signatures of all persons listed on the account.
 Both the signed Application for Membership in CSGA form and the Application for Seed Crop Certification form must be submitted to the CSGA office to complete the certification process and obtain a crop certificate.